alexseward/stremio-random-episode-selector-web/README.md

+Added a version of the python script that uses the Stremio web, and a version with a simple tkinter GUI.
+Need to tidy up and document :)

 # Stremio Random Episode Selector

 This application is a plugin for Stremio that allows users to randomly select an episode from their favorite TV shows.
 It's perfect for those times when you can't decide what to watch!